InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 #### Example

 Below is an example JSON for a fictional company named AdTech123.
 AdTech123 owns the domain `adtech123.com` and has a "third-party" re-targeting cookie that is set on the domain of `retarget.adtech123.com`.
 They also maintain a `localStorage` object that contains a `user` object with key “id” that can be accessed via JavaScript at `window.localStorage.id`.
-AdTech123 will host this `deviceStorage.json` at https://vendor123.com/path/to/deviceStorage.json
+AdTech123 hosts this `deviceStorage.json` at https://vendor123.com/path/to/deviceStorage.json

 ```javascript